Dancehall: Modern era: 2010—2019

 In 2010, Vybz Kartel became a leading figure in the genre with his larger-than-life persona.
 His rap influenced lyricism, and fresh cadences shifted a new sound in the Dancehall space.
 He began working with Jamaican producers such as Rvssian, who released projects like Go-Go Club Riddim & Remedy Riddim.
 Other producers like Notnice released Street Vybz Riddim & S-Class Riddim.
-Vybz created a strong allegiance with his then “Portmore Empire”.
+Vybz created a strong allegiance with his then "Portmore Empire".
 Popcaan, Tommy Lee Sparta, Shawn Storm & Venessa Bling were among many under the production.
 I-Octane, Charly Black, Aidonia, Dexta Daps & Konshens would also cement their name around this time.

 By 2016, Dancehall had re-emerged into global popularity, artists such as Alkaline who became a juggernaut with the release of his debut Album New Level Unlocked in March.
 The project peaked at No.1 on the Reggae Billboard Charts and stood on the radar for 18 weeks.
 It broke a five-year hiatus being the only Dancehall album to top the reggae charts sins Shaggy's Summer in Kingston in 2011.

 Dancehall saw a new wave of popularity in Western markets in the mid-late 2010s, with immense commercial success being achieved by a number of dancehall-pop singles, including Rihanna's "Work" (2016) and Drake's "One Dance" and "Controlla" (2016).
 Dancehall also reached the attention of many R&B artists who continued to change and evolve the genre.

 A variety of western artists have spoken of being inspired by Dancehall music, including Major Lazer, whose commercially successful singles Lean On (2015), Light It Up (2015) and Run Up (2017) all heavily rely upon dancehall music.
 Several hip-hop and R&B artists have also released material inspired by dancehall music, including Drake, who has cited Vybz Kartel as one of his "biggest inspirations."

 Since 2017, Dancehall artists from Jamaica have been frequently collaborating with UK acts such as Chip, Stefflon Don and J Hus.
-This is well in-tune with the boost of urban acts in the UK rising up, and the rebirth of Grime in 2014.
+This is consistent with the increase of urban acts in the UK, and the rebirth of Grime in 2014.

-There have also been prominent global collaborations with dancehall artist such as Beyoncé & Shatta Wale's "Already", Davido & Popcaan on "Story", and Stefflon Don & French Montana on "Hurtin' Me".
+There have also been prominent global collaborations with dancehall artist such as Beyoncé & Shatta Wale's "Already", Davido & Popcaan on "Story", Stefflon Don & French Montana on "Hurtin' Me", and French Montana & Swae Lee on "Unforgettable".

 In the late 2010s, a new wave of artists rose to popularity in Jamaica.
 These artists come from rural parishes, especially Montego Bay, outside of the commercial center of the Jamaican music industry.
 They are influenced by American trap music and sometimes refer to lottery scamming in their lyrics.
 Some of the most popular artists in this style are Intence, Chronic Law, Rygin King, and Squash.